MontrealCorpusTools/MFA-reorganization-scripts/Vietnamese/README.md

 The `reorganization.py` script transforms the original TextGrids of the corpus of Southern Vietnamese that Marc Brunelle has into MFA format.
 Some of the TextGrids have speaker turns encoded in a tier, rather than a function of tier name, so this script regenerates TextGrids to have separate tiers for each speakers.
 Prior to running this script, I also deleted all tiers that were not relevant to alignment.
+See http://montreal-forced-aligner.readthedocs.io/en/stable/data_format.html#textgrid-format for more details on the input format.

 Aligning
 ========